The best astronomical

 site in Chile

 The perfect site for astronomy

-Deep Sky Chile has selected the best astronomical site in Chile to host your remotely operated telescope: a flat mountain top over 5590 feet (1700m) high, far from all light pollution, with exceptional seeing conditions and high-speed internet access.
-Our initial hosting capacity in shared observatories is 22 telescope systems.
+Deep Sky Chile has selected the best astronomical site in Chile to host your remotely operated telescope: a 3 hectares flat mountain top over 5590 feet high (1700m), far from all light pollution, with exceptional seeing conditions and high-speed internet access.
+We regularly build new collective observatories in order to anticipate demand.

 360° Sky view!

 The site offers horizon-to-horizon coverage.
 There is no high mountain or tree to limit your gotos!

 We have traveled all over Chile to find the best site to host your telescope.
 We tested the skies of Atacama and the Elqui Valley, both enjoying a good reputation among astronomers.
 However, we have noticed that these places have become very touristy and that the authorities are not taking any special measures to limit increasing light pollution.
 Rio Hurtado valley remained protected.
 Far away from the big cities, but easily accessible, it offers the darkest skies and the best conditions we have found in Chile.
 If you still doubt, remember that we share the same sky as Cerro Tololo, Gemini South and the brand new Vera C. Rubin (LSST) observatories…

 Average seeing value is under one arcsec!
 An exceptional stability for imaging in high resolution.

 Rio Hurtado valley has one of the highest “ratings” for clear nights anywhere in Chile and in the World.

 5590 feet (1700m)